When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 When you open the app, you see your chats.
 Tap one, and you’re in.
 There are no servers, no channels, and no clutter.

-For businesses, this means employees can immediately communicate without needing to learn the tool.
+For businesses, this means employees can immediately communicate without undergoing lengthy training.

-The drawback, of course, is that conversations are linear and unstructured.
-Important updates are often buried in long feeds, and the lack of separation between topics makes it harder to keep work communication tidy.
+Whether you’re on the mobile, web, or desktop app, the drawback is the same — conversations are linear and unstructured.
+Important updates are often buried in long feeds, and the lack of separation between topics makes it harder to streamline business communication.

 Discord vs WhatsApp: Communication features are more advanced in Discord